JessiVelazquez/reading-notes/git.md

   - In this command, *orgigin* refers to the remote repo, and *master* refers to the local repo.
 These are default monikers that can be renamed.

+## Testing

+This is to test if I can perform an ACP.